phreeza/manuscript_axon_potentials/doc/manuscript.md

 7&8 in Figure 1B).
 As the axon bundle ends, there are no longer any bifurcations or terminations, and the amplitude decays (Row 9 in Figure 1B).

-- Examples of similar phenomenology from literature
+- Examples of similar phenomenology from literature (Blot & Barbour, find more?)
-    - Blot & Barbour
 - The low-frequency component exceeds the high-frequency component in reach (**Fig 2**)

 *The barn owl neurophonic as an example that shows these properties* In order